Squidiis/NotionBridge/readme.md

 - `title (string)` — The title of the new database
 - `properties (object)` — Simplified object defining properties, e.g. `{ Name: "title", Status: { type: "status", options: ["Open", "Done"] } }`
 Returns:
 - Promise resolving to the newly created database object

 `queryDatabase(databaseId, filter)`
 Parameters:
 - `databaseId` (string): The Notion database ID
 - `filter` (object, optional): Notion API filter object to limit query results
 Returns:
 - Promise resolving to a single page of results matching the filter, including pagination info
 Description:
 Queries the specified database with optional filters, returning matching pages (max 100 per call).

 `queryAllDatabase(databaseId, filter)`
 Parameters:
 - `databaseId` (string): The Notion database ID
 - `filter` (object, optional): Notion API filter object to limit query results
 Returns:
 - Promise resolving to an array with all pages matching the filter, handles pagination internally
 Description:
 Retrieves all pages from a database matching the filter, iterating over all pages automatically.

 `createPage(databaseId, properties)`
 Parameters:
 - `databaseId` (string): The Notion database ID
 - `properties` (object): Properties object following the Notion API format to set on the new page
 Returns:
 - Promise resolving to the created page object
 Description:
 Creates a new page in the specified database with the given property values.

 `appendBlockChildren(blockId, children)`
 Parameters:
-`blockId (string)` — The ID of the parent block or page to append children to `children` (Array<Object>) — Array of block objects created by block builder functions
+- `blockId (string)` — The ID of the parent block or page to append children to
+- `children` (Array<Object>) — Array of block objects created by block builder functions
 Returns:
 - Promise resolving to the Notion API response containing the updated block children
 Description:
-Appends an array of child blocks to a specified block or page by calling the Notion API PATCH endpoint `/v1/blocks/{blockId}/children.`
+Appends an array of child blocks to a specified block or page by calling the Notion API PATCH endpoint
+`/v1/blocks/{blockId}/children.`

+`archivePage(pageId)`
+Parameters:
+- `pageId` (string) — The ID of the page to archive
+Returns:
+- Promise resolving to the archived page object
+Description:
+Archives a Notion page by setting `archived: true`.

+`updatePageProperties(pageId, properties)`
+Parameters:
+- `pageId` (string) — The ID of the page to update
+- `properties` (object) — Properties to update, e.g. `{ Name: "New Title", Status: "Done" }`
+Returns:
+- Promise resolving to the updated page object
+Description:
+Updates the properties of an existing Notion page.

+`updatePage(pageId, update)`
+Parameters:
+- `pageId` (string) — The ID of the page to update
+- `update` (object) — Update object with possible keys:
+  - `properties`: Object of property values to update
+  - `icon`: Emoji string, external URL string, or Notion icon object
+  - `cover`: External URL string for page cover image
+  - `archived`: Boolean to archive/unarchive the page
+Returns:
+- Promise resolving to the updated page object
+Description:
+Updates a Notion page’s metadata and properties, including icon, cover, archived status, and parent.

+`getBlockChildren(blockId, pageSize)`
+Parameters:
+- `blockId` (string) — The ID of the block or page
+- `pageSize` (number, optional) — Number of results to fetch (max 100)
+Returns:
+- Promise resolving to a list of child blocks

+`clearPage(blockId)`
+Parameters:
+- `blockId` (string) — ID of the page or block whose children should be removed
+Returns:
+- Promise resolving to void
+Description:
+Clears all child blocks from a Notion page or block.

+`deleteBlock(blockId)`
+Parameters:
+- `blockId` (string) — The ID of the block to delete
+Returns:
+- Promise resolving to the API response object
+Description:
+Deletes a block by removing it from the page.

 ---